Jim Morin, whose work is distributed

 of millions of readers.

-Morin is the author of five books: Famous
+Morin is the author of six books including: Famous

 Cats, Jim Morin's Field Guide to Birds, and three collections of political cartoons: Line of Fire, BUSHED!,